cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/conversion-functions.md

 The target data type.

 `length`\
-An optional integer that specifies the length of the target data type, for data types that allow a user specified length.&#x20;
+An optional integer that specifies the length of the target data type, for data types that allow a user specified length.

 #### **Return Types**